 The ‘old’ music manager.

-Traditionally, though, the manager’s principal task was ‘shopping’ the artist to a record label to trigger the holy grail of a recording agreement, particularly with a major label.
+Traditionally, though, the manager’s principal task was ‘shopping’ the artist to a record label.
+That goal was to trigger the holy grail of a recording agreement, particularly with a major label.
 That was the ‘payday’ for both the artist and the manager.

 Managers work on commission, so the goal used to be to sign with a major label and negotiate the largest ‘advance’ possible.
 When I was a lawyer at Sony Music, advances for a new artist ranged from $250,000 to $500,000 and up.
 And if an artist caught on, the artist and consequently his manager could become very wealthy — just from record sales.